M&A firm market overview: Key players and most important trends of 2023

 Investment banks explained

 An investment banking firm delivers various financial advisory services during complex transactions such as M&A and IPO launches.
 An investment banker plays a similar role to a personal banking teller but on an enterprise level.

 For the most part, M&A investment banks stay above the lower middle market and rarely participate in smaller deals.
-But in some cases, an advisory firm can serve as a consultant for any company undergoing a compound transaction.
+However, in some cases, an advisory firm can serve as a consultant for any company undergoing a compound transaction.

 Most mergers and acquisition firms that operate in the investment banking sector focus their value on providing advisory services, performing due diligence, and ensuring legal and effective business practices.

-Top 10 M&A firms and investment bankers
+10 top M&A advisory firms and investment bankers

 1. Morgan Stanley

-In 1935, Morgan Stanley was a small new company offering Wall Street partnerships.
+In 1935, Morgan Stanley was a small company offering Wall Street partnerships.
 Over the years of existence, it built a strong track record of successful deal handling with an ever-expanding business model.

 The company was established by the grandson of J.P.
 Morgan, a famous personal financial advisor and investment banker who practically monopolized Wall Street during the Gilded Age.

-Being a middle market company, Morgan Stanely operates as a financial advisory firm for complex transactions, wealth management, networking with investment banks, and driving the business forward.
+Morgan Stanely operates as a financial advisory firm for complex transactions, wealth management, networking with investment banks, and driving the business forward.